More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 3. Itchiness and Dryness

-For many dogs, hemp and CBD are two ingredients that can completely transform the look and feel of their skin and coat.
+For most dogs, hemp and CBD are two ingredients that can completely transform the look and feel of their skin and coat.

-However, some may be allergic to the all-natural ingredients in the formulas.
+However, unlikely as it may seem, some dogs could be allergic to the all-natural ingredients in the formulas.

-If you have begun to notice worsening symptoms of your dog’s dry coat and itchy skin, it could be time to discontinue using any new products you’ve selected.
+If you have begun to notice no improvement or worsening symptoms of your dog’s dry coat and itchy skin, it could be time to discontinue using any new products you’ve selected, but be aware that it also takes time to see improvement with natural remedies, so be patient.

 Apart from allergies and a sensitive stomach, diarrhea could be a result of the tincture itself.